Free Clipart and Pictures

 George could not fail to read

-1998...At the age of seventy-seven, John Glen goes back into space.
-John Glen
+1998...At the age of seventy-seven, John Glenn goes back into space.
+John Glenn

 was the first American to orbit the earth, and now he is given a ride on the space shuttle Discovery.